Raymond Koh: Investigation

+Legal proceedings

-On 5 November 2025, a high court found the Malaysian state and the Royal Malaysia Police responsible for Koh's forced disappearance and ordered them to pay at least 31 million ringgit ($7.4 million) in damages following a lawsuit filed by Koh's wife.
+On 5 November 2025, the High Court of Malaya found that "one or more" of the police officials named in the lawsuit lodged by Koh's wife Susanna, and the Royal Malaysia Police as a whole were responsible for Koh's disappearance.
+The ruling also found the Malaysian government "vicariously liable" as those involved were considered public officials acting with the authority of the state.
+It ordered them to pay at least 31 million ringgit ($7.4 million) in damages following a lawsuit filed by Koh's wife.
 The ruling was the first of its kind in Malaysian history.
+In response, the Attorney General's Chamber announced they would appeal the verdict.

+On 1 April 2026, the Malaysian government withdrew its appeal against the Kuala Lumpur High Court's decision to grant Pastor Koh's family access to a classified report.
+Following this, the Court of Appeal awarded RM 15,000 in costs to Koh's family.
+The Malaysian Bar's president Anand Raj welcomed the federal government's decision to withdraw its appeal.

 Responses

 Wan Azizah Wan Ismail, the Leader of the Opposition, compared Koh's abduction to that of another social activist, Amri Che Mat, who went missing in November 2016.
 Human rights group Hakam expressed concern over the apparent abduction of another pastor, Joshua Hilmi, and his wife Ruth who also went missing in November 2016.

 Following the Human Rights Commission of Malaysia's (SUHAKAM) announcement that its findings concluded that the Malaysian Special Branch (SB) was responsible for the disappearances of Amri and Raymond, and still missing as of 2019, acting Deputy Inspector-General of Police (DIG) Abdul Hamid Bador rapped SUHAKAM for causing negative impact towards the Royal Malaysian Police (PDRM).
 Abdul Hamid added that he was confident that Inspector-General of Police (IGP) Mohamad Fuzi Harun, then SB Director, would provide an answer to the allegations.
 Prime Minister of Malaysia Mahathir Mohamad announced on the same day that fresh investigations would be conducted once Mohamad Fuzi retires in May 2019.

-In late November 2020, the United States Commission on International Religious Freedom's Commissioner Jim Carr adopted Koh into the commission's Religious Prisoners of Conscience Project.
+In late November 2020, the United States Commission on International Religious Freedom's (USCIRF) Commissioner Jim Carr adopted Koh into the commission's Religious Prisoners of Conscience Project.
 Carr urged the Malaysian Government to deliver on its promise to investigate the circumstances of Koh's abduction, and ensure his wellbeing and safe return home.
+As of November 2025, Koh is still listed as missing by the USCIRF.